Graduate Diploma in Accounting

 What you will learn

 All modules in the Graduate Diploma in Accounting are compulsory.
-You will study eight modules in total – five focus on financial and management accounting, and taxation in New Zealand, and one focuses on business in the New Zealand context.
+Students will study eight modules in total – five focused on financial and management accounting, and taxation in New Zealand, and one focused on business in the New Zealand context.

 |BIBM602||Intermediate Financial Accounting||6||15|

 |BIBM795||Professional Work Placement||7||15||Students must complete and pass at least two (2) level 6 modules related to their major and BIBM787 Business Research Methods; OR equivalent knowledge and skills|

 |BIBM796||Professional Project||7||15||Students must complete and pass at least two (2) level 6 modules related to their major and BIBM787 Business Research Methods; OR equivalent knowledge and skills|

 Transfer of credit

 To ensure students have the knowledge and skills to prepare for BIBM788 Professional Project, a transfer of credit (TOC) will not normally be considered for this programme.
 In exceptional circumstances any TOC’s will be at the discretion of the Programme Committee and will not exceed 25% of the programme.
 Any such consideration for TOC’s should be made no later than two weeks before the start of this programme to allow for a student's individual programme of study to take any TOC’s granted into account.